Granada Center

 Granada Mall is a shopping mall located in the eastern ring road highway (airport direction) between exit 8-9 Ghernata District in Riyadh, Saudi Arabia.
 It occupies covered area of 150,000 sqm.
 As of 2012, the centre housed 235 shops.

 It was built by Saudi Constructioneers (SAUDICO).

+Footbridges

+The mall has two unfinished footbridges.
+One connects it to the Hilton Hotel, and the other connects it to the nearby metro station.